hristogospodinov/BIlls_Burgers/README.md

 *Drink - Name, type, size and price (different for each size)

-*Side - Name, type and price
+*Side - Name, type, size and price

 *Burger - Name, type, price and up to 3 toppings